FLAME GPU 2

 The test suite can be executed using CTest by running

-for more-verbose output.
-Multiple tests can be ran concurrently using-j <jobs>
+-vvfor more-verbose output.
+Multiple tests can be ran concurrently using-j <jobs>.
+Use-R <regex>to only run matching tests.ctest -vv -j 8

 To run the CUDA/C++ test suite(s) manually, which allows use of